nima-siboni/simplest-world-REINFORCE/README.md

 # simplest-world-REINFORCE

 the *simplest-world* provides a simple environment for the agents.
 Here, the world is made ultimately simple to leave some room for the RL complications.
 This is the first of hopefully-a-series of clean implementations of different RL approaches.
+The world is square lattice where the agent starts randomly in any position and its goal is to get to the top-right corner of the field.

 ## requirements
 Besides the python3 and pip3